Nevada during World War II

-Nevada during World War II was a time of great change that began immediately after the Japanese attack on Pearl Harbor, Hawaii, in December 1941.
-The population of Nevada grew significantly, largely due to an influx of service men who were stationed at several newly built military bases.
+The U.S. state of Nevada went through a period of dramatic change during World War II that began immediately after the Japanese attack on Pearl Harbor, Hawaii, in December 1941.
+The population of Nevada grew significantly, largely due to an influx of servicemen who were stationed at several newly built military bases.
 The economy also improved as the number of workers steadily increased and new jobs became available.

 History

 Economics and population growth

-Mining was one of Nevada's main industries at the beginning of the World War II-era.
-Just like during World War I, the mines and the towns right next to them began to thrive once again due to an increase in demand for copper and silver.
-The increase is exemplified by the rise in production from $24,945,376 in 1938 to $43,864,107 in 1940.
+Mining was one of Nevada's main industries at the beginning of the World War II era.
+As during World War I, the mines and the towns right next to them began to thrive once again due to a wartime increase in demand for copper and silver.
+This increase is exemplified by the rise in production from $24,945,376 in 1938 to $43,864,107 in 1940.
 Following the attack on Pearl Harbor and America's entry into the war, Senator Pat McCarran and other Nevada officials campaigned successfully in Washington, D.C. to have the military build new bases, such as airfields, and other military installations within the state.
 The construction of new bases brought in thousands of workers from outside of Nevada and when they were finished building the workers were replaced by military personnel.
 Towns and cities next to the military's facilities greatly profited from the new arrivals and also grew in size.
 Nevada's population in 1940 was 110,247 and by 1950 it had grown to 160,083.
-Although this number was small compared to California, for example, it represented a 45.2% increase.
+Although this number was very small compared to the population of California, for example, it represented a 45.2% increase.
 The Las Vegas and Reno areas were affected most by the increase in population.
 Las Vegas was just a town of 8,422 people in 1940.
 By 1950 it had grown to 24,624, a gain of 192.4%.
 Reno went from a population of 21,317 in 1940 to 32,492 in 1950.

 Mining and the military industries were not the only industries to benefit from the war.
 It was during World War II and the years immediately afterward that Nevada's gambling and tourist industries began to take off.
 People like Bugsy Siegel, a New York City gangster, flocked to Nevada to take advantage of the growing communities.
-Many people visited Nevada's snow topped mountains during the war years to ski.
-The Red-light districts also attracted many people, including many servicemen from California, however, the military pressured Nevada's government to close all of the brothels in 1943.
+Many people visited Nevada's snow-topped mountains during the war years to ski.
+The red-light districts also attracted many people, including many servicemen from California the military pressured Nevada's government to close all of the brothels in 1943.